-- Student dress (including accessories) may not advertise, promote, or depict alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Hats, coats, bandanas, sweat bands, and sunglasses may not be worn in the building during the school day. - Hairstyles, dress, and accessories that pose a safety hazard are not permitted in the shop, laboratories, or during physical education. - Chains that hang from pockets or belts and that are deemed potential weapons are prohibited. - · Gang dress, colors, and symbols displayed in any form, on clothing or otherwise, are prohibited. - Clothing with holes, rips, tears, and clothing that is otherwise poorly fitting, showing skin and/or undergarments may not be worn at school. - No excessively short skirts or shorts are permitted.
+- Student dress (including accessories) may not advertise, promote, or depict alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Hats, coats, bandanas, sweat bands, and sunglasses may not be worn in the building during the school day.
+(An exception may be made for coats if staff decides that building climate is such that coat wearing is permissible.) - Hairstyles, dress, and accessories that pose a safety hazard are not permitted in the shop, laboratories, or during physical education. - Chains that hang from pockets or belts and that are deemed potential weapons are prohibited. - Gang dress, colors, and symbols displayed in any form, on clothing or otherwise, are prohibited. - Clothing with noticeable holes, rips, and tears, or clothing that is poorly fitting, is not recommended.
+If clothing is worn that includes holes, the holes must not be in the areas covered by the "length of shorts/skirts rule," or, if they are, must include shorts or tights underneath that do follow the rule.
+If clothing reveals undergarments, it may not be worn at school. - No excessively short skirts or shorts are permitted.
 Skirts must be longer than the end of the student's hand when her fingertips are placed at the top of the knee and the palm is placed on the leg when the student is seated.
-Short length will be left to the teacher's/administration's discretion.
+Short length will be left to the teacher's/administrator's discretion.
 Within reason, this rule is waived if the student is wearing leggings, tights, etc. under their shorts or skirt. - No excessively low shirt necklines are permitted.
 Shirt necklines must be higher than the bottom of the student's hand when his/her palm is placed on the chest, his/her thumb is placed between the collarbones, and all fingers are brought together. - Beach attire, including bathing suits, excessively short shorts, spaghetti-strap tank tops, tube tops, and halter-tops, is not acceptable.
-Tank tops, if worn alone, must have straps that are at least two fingers wide and must cover undergarments. - Appropriate footwear must be worn at all times. - If there is any doubt about dress and appearance, the building principal will make the final decision. - Student whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject discipline.
+Tank tops, if worn alone, must have straps that are at least three fingers wide and must cover undergarments.
+Additionally, the sides should fit snugly under the armpits.

+- Appropriate footwear must be worn at all times. - If there is any doubt about dress and appearance, the building principal will make the final decision. - Students whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject to discipline.